Fast post-process Bayesian inference with Variational Sparse Bayesian Quadrature: Introduction

-In this paper, we propose \emph{post-process Bayesian inference} as a solution to the waste of potentially expensive posterior evaluations, with the goal of making `black-box' Bayesian inference cheaper and more applicable.
-Namely, we aim to build an approximation of the full Bayesian posterior by recycling \emph{all} previous evaluations of the posterior density (not just the outputs) coming from preliminary runs of other exploratory algorithms, whether optimization, \MCMC, or others, and regardless of their convergence.
-Having put no restrictions on these initial samples, we allow our method to refine the solution at post-processing time with a minimal number of additional evaluations of the target posterior.
+In this paper, we propose the framework of \emph{post-process Bayesian inference} as a solution to the waste of potentially expensive likelihood and posterior density evaluations, with the goal of making `black-box' Bayesian inference cheaper and more widely applicable by modeling practitioners.
+Namely, we aim to build an approximation of the full Bayesian posterior by recycling \emph{all} previous evaluations of the posterior density achieved by various means.
+In principle, our proposed method has no restrictions for the source of evaluations, as long as the evaluation points form a representative set of the underlying posterior.
+In this paper, we focus on re-utilizing evaluations obtained from MAP optimization runs of black-box optimization methods such as \cmaes \citep{hansenCMAEvolutionStrategy2016} and \bads \citep{acerbi2017practical,singh2024pybads}.
+We chose these methods for their popularity among practitioners, available implementations in multiple programming languages (e.g., MATLAB and Python), as well as their capability of robustly handling both exact and noisy objective functions.

-A natural framework compatible with our goals is that of Variational Bayesian Monte Carlo (\VBMC; \citealt{acerbi2018variational}), originally proposed to tackle the challenge of black-box, sample-efficient Bayesian inference. \VBMC approximates the target log-posterior with a surrogate statistical model, a Gaussian process (GP; \citealt{williams2006gaussian}), iteratively improved via active learning \citep{jones1998efficient,snoek2012practical}.
-At the same time, \VBMC computes a fast, tractable approximation of the posterior thanks to variational inference and Bayesian quadrature \citep{ohagan1991bayes,ghahramani2002bayesian}, which yields a lower bound to the model evidence. \VBMC works with noisy likelihoods \citep{acerbi2020variational} and has been applied in fields such as neuroscience \citep{stine2020differentiating}, nuclear engineering \citep{Yifeng2021Application}, and cancer research \citep{demetriades2022interrogating}.

-An obstacle, however, comes from the fact that \VBMC is built for -- and only applies to -- the `small evaluation' setting (up to a few hundred posterior evaluations), due to known limitations of the GP model it is based on.
-For our goals, we need the method to scale to potentially tens of thousands evaluations coming from preliminary exploration of the posterior.
-Thus, in this paper we extend the \VBMC framework by using scalable GP techniques -- specifically, sparse GPs \citep{titsias2009variational,hensman2013gaussian} -- such that we can deal with a large initial set of evaluations of the target.